 Our organization's assets are to be used only in our health care mission.
 You may not use them for personal business.
 You may not use our equipment, supplies, materials or services for any unauthorized purpose.
-Talk with your supervisor before using our organization's assets for any activity for which you will be paid by an outside source, or for any private, charitable project.
+Talk to your supervisor before using our organization's assets for any activity for which you will be paid by an outside source, or for any private, charitable project.

-Record Retention and Destruction
+Record retention and destruction

-- Keep records (paper or electronic) as required by law or business needs and according to internal policy.
-Talk with your supervisor about how long each type of record must be held.
+Keep records (paper or electronic) as required by law or business needs and according to internal policy.
+Talk to your supervisor about how long each type of record must be held.
 Keep accurate records for all business dealings.
 Make sure our records are not seen or used by people who have no right to see or use them.
-For records not specifically outlined in policy, follow your supervisor's quidelines for keeping and destroying records. - Never destroy records that you believe may be requested or that have been requested by a regulator or investigator.
-If anyone tells you to destroy records related to an investigation, contact the Corporate Responsibility Department or Legal Counsel before you do anything.
+For records not specifically outlined in this policy, follow your supervisor's guidelines for keeping and destroying records.

+Never destroy records that you believe may be requested or that have been requested by a regulator or investigator.
+If anyone tells you to destroy records related to an investigation, contact your CRO or Legal Counsel before you do anything.